The group was

 Open access monographs: an event for learned societies and subject associations

-This one-day event, co-organised by the UUK OA monograph working group and the Arts and Humanities Alliance (AHA) is aimed at fostering an open dialogue around the current state of play – and the future of – open access monographs.
-Providing a space for learned societies and subject associations to discuss the challenges and the benefits of OA, the event will bring together representatives from stakeholders across the HE sector.
+This one-day event, co-organised by the UUK OA monograph working group and the Arts and Humanities Alliance (AHA) aimed at fostering an open dialogue around the current state of play – and the future of – open access monographs.
+Providing a space for learned societies and subject associations to discuss the challenges and the benefits of OA, the event brought together almost 100 representatives from stakeholders across the HE sector.

 The consultant will carry out interviews with a representative sample of these key stakeholders in order to pinpoint practical challenges such as technical issues, licensing arrangements and book sales.
 An online survey will also be distributed to stakeholders not included in this initial sample.

 The consultant will then seek to address challenges specific to OA monograph publishing (where possible) by conducting a quantitative analysis of data available from publishers, funding

 organisations and HEIs (including libraries).

 This project is funded by Research England, Jisc, the British Academy and the Arts and Humanities Research Council.